The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 The Best Books to Read before Visiting Hawaii

-Hula dance, tropical green forests, waterfalls that stop you in your tracks… I didn’t need to learn about all of these from the books before our first long-weekend visit to Kauai, Hawaii.
-At least I thought so.
+Hawaii was different.
+This place that abounded with so many stories and traditions didn’t need introduction.
+Hula dance, tropical green forests, waterfalls that stop you in your tracks… I didn’t feel that I needed to learn about all of these from books before our visit to Kauai, Hawaii, a few years ago.

 Yet the more we drove along the coast, dotted with splendid beaches, tiny towns, and historic landmarks, such as the Kilauea Lighthouse, the more I longed to know their stories.
 Occasional conversations with locals ignited this hunger even more.

-Visit Hawaii though Books
+Visit Hawaii through Books

+A few years passed.
+I took several virtual trips to Hawaii through books and none in person.
 When a pandemic started, that long-awaited trip was pushed back indefinitely.
-Yet despite all of these I finally traveled to Hawaii… through the books.
-One novel followed by another, and soon I had solid 5-6 “trips” under my belt.
+I delved even deeper into the paradise called Hawaii… through books.
+One novel followed by another, and soon I had many of these “trips” under my belt.

 1. Radar Girls